Symptoms range widely. In milder cases, there may be numbness in the limbs. Severe cases may involve paralysis or vision loss.

 The progression of MS is different for each person, so it is hard to predict what will happen.

-However, the lifespan of a person with multiple sclerosis is usually about the same as for a person without MS.
+However, the lifespan of a person with MS is usually about the same as for a person without the condition.

 In rare cases, the symptoms can be fatal.